-What is IFLI?
+What was IFLI?

-What is The Inner Forth Landscape Initiative?
+What was The Inner Forth Landscape Initiative?

-Through our projects, we are;
+Through our projects, we were;

 - Conserving and restoring the built and natural heritage features that define the Inner Forth Landscape

 - Increasing community participation in our local heritage